 Volunteers, coaches, match officials, parents and other juniors may be the first to have concerns about a vulnerable adults safety and welfare.
 However, they may be reluctant to express their concerns as speaking up may be difficult.
 They may also fear harassment or victimisation.
 In these circumstances it may seem easier to ignore the concern rather than report what may just be a suspicion of poor practice.
 When individuals feel unable to follow the normal reporting procedures or have already followed the procedure and consider that the issues have not been adequately addressed, they are encouraged to contact the Welfare Officer.
 This process, known as "whistle-blowing", enables individuals to share their concerns, in confidence with the Safeguarding Team without fear of victimisation, subsequent discrimination or disadvantage.
 All concerns will be taken seriously and managed accordingly within the OUFC Safeguarding Policy, Procedures and Practices.
 OUFC will fully support and protect those, who, in good faith, report their concerns that someone has demonstrated poor practice or has abused, or may be, abusing a child.
 OUFC will do its best to protect the identity of the whistle-blower when they raise a concern and do not want their name to be disclosed.
 However, depending on the seriousness of the allegation, particularly when it may be necessary to seek advice or inform the Police or Social Services, it may not be possible to keep the source of the information hidden.
 The individual will be given prior notice of this and a chance to discuss the consequences.
 The OUFC will ensure that support is available both during and following an incident or allegation.
 In cases where you are required to take immediate steps regarding a serious incident of abuse, or you do not feel able to disclose your concerns to Welfare Officer, an individual must contact the Police, Social Services or the NSPCC.

 11 Contact Details for Clubs Welfare Officer:

-Matthew Jarvis07837842231
+DSO: Matthew Jarvis (Academy/Club)

+07837842231

 mjarvis@oufc.co.uk

+DSO: Chris Lowes (Community)

+07736843093

+Clowes@oufc.co.uk

 Welfare Officers:

 Jonny Edmunds

-01865 336133
+07769707867